-15. Pliny the Elder, a Roman author and friend of emperor Vespasian who came up with the idea for the Colosseum, estimated that the Circus Maximus could accommodate over 250,000 people.
-That’s nearly a quarter of the population of Rome in these days.
+15. Pliny the Elder, a Roman author and friend of Emperor Vespasian who came up with the idea for the Colosseum, estimated that the Circus Maximus could accommodate over 250,000 people.
+That’s nearly a quarter of the population of Rome these days.
 Modern estimates put this a bit lower at 150,000 people.

 16. In the early days of the Circus Maximus, the stands and other infrastructure were mainly made of wood.
 This not only resulted in multiple fires but also in the wood rotting and having to be replaced.
 It’s believed that the wooden stands and seats were rebuilt numerous times.